-Amherstburg, near the junction of the Detroit with Lake Erie, is the principal town in this part of Canada; and its situation is allowed to be equal to any in the world for picturesque beauty.
-This distinction is produced, not by the usual objects which constitute magnies round ng clay on Bear e richest e price. he mills, e northunoccun Upper found, Adelaide Co these lymton, icreased there is steamof the becomes extent unculin ; and Erie are similar dguard, rood anls meet. of the t Clair. rgin of osfield. lilbury, Malden anks of unty is f black f hemp greatly served.
-French : and a ficent scenery, but by the wide expanse of clear and pellucid waters surrounding it, the rich brilliancy of the vegetation, and the profusion of fine orchards, of which almost every inhabitant has one.
+Amherstburg wear ... junction of the Detroit with Lake Erie, is the principal town in this part of Canada; and its situation is allowed to be equal to any in the world for picturesque beauty.
+This distinction is produced, not by the usual objects which constitute magnificent scenery, but by the wide expanse of clear and pellucid waters surrounding it, the rich brilliancy of the vegetation, and the profusion of fine orchards, of which almost every inhabitant has one.
 The town, according to Bouchette, contains about 200 dwellings, and 1200 inhabitants.
-It is said to be regularly built, but the houses, with a few exceptions, are only of wood, and not very handsome.
-The military works and dockyard were demolished in 1813, but have been partly restored.
+It is said to be regularly built, but the houses, with a few exceptions, are only of The military works wood, and not very handsome. and dockyard were demolished in 1813, but have been partly restored.
 Fort Malden, about half a mile distant, is of very little consequence.
-The trade of Amherstburg is not at present progressive ; but as vessels of any magnitude can touch at its pier, it must, at no distant period, derive benefit from the extension of settlement and steam navigation.
+The trade of Amherstburg is not at present progressive; but as vessels of any magnitude can touch at its pier, it must, at no distant period, derive benefit from the extension of settlement and steam navigation.
 Sandwich, fourteen miles higher up the stream, contains 140 or 150 houses, and enjoys some importance as the county town.
-It consists of an irregular screet running along the beach, mostly inhabited by French.
+It consists of an irregular street running along the beach, mostly inhabited by French.
 The trade is more limited than that of Amherstburg, and equally stationary.
 About a mile and a half above, however, is the ferry where there are fifteen or twenty houses, the number of which is increasing; and on the opposite bank, belonging to the United States, is the town of Detroit, which is considerably larger than any on the British side of the river.

-The following is a summary of the statistics of this interesting province, brought down to 1835 :---
+The following is a summary of the statistics of this interesting province, brought down to 1835:-